twosdai/contentGrabber/README.md

 ### Purpose

-This Repository serves as a place to deploy a personally managed webpage which aggregates links from hackernews and reddit.
+This repository serves as a place to deploy a personally managed webpage to aggregate links from hackernews and reddit.
 ### Getting Started

 This guild assumes you have an aws account, if you do not please go to `aws.amazon.com` and create one and configure your system through `aws configure` to be able to deploy to aws.
 This guild also assumes you have Node 12.x installed and npm installed.
 Please vist `www.nodejs.com` if you do not.